 Soy protein in combination with soy isoflavone helps in lowering the lipid and cholesterol levels of the body.
 Therefore, it has been suggested that 5 gm soy protein a day helps in reducing the risk of heart attack (1).

 9. Healthy kidney

 Soy protein is used instead of animal protein to protects from chronic kidney diseases.
-Soy protein has isoflavones and nutrient and minerals which helps in protecting the kidney from chronic diseases.
-Also antioxidant activity and lowers level of phosphorus and sodium keeps the kidney healthy in comparison with that of animal protein (6).
+Soy protein has isoflavones and nutrients and minerals which helps in protecting the kidney from chronic diseases.
+Also antioxidant activity and lowers the level of phosphorus and sodium keep the kidney healthy in comparison with that of animal protein (6).

 10. Good for diabetic

-Soy milk is good for diabetic persons as this milk provide a good alternative to traditional milk and also provide calcium and other vitamins and mineral sources.
-Soy milk also decrases the glucose and clolesterl level and increase gluscose tolerance it alos in decrease serum D-dimer level in dibetic patients who are suffering from renal problems (7).
+Soy milk is good for diabetic persons as this milk provide a good alternative to traditional milk and also provides calcium and other vitamins and mineral sources.
+Soy milk also decreases the glucose and cholesterol level and increases glucose tolerance it also in decrease serum D-dimer level in diabetic patients who are suffering from renal problems (7).

 Side effects of Soy milk

 Apart from the listed soy milk benefits before making it a part of a regular diet, one must consider following soy milk side effects